 Our Fees for Eviction Services

-We charge a flat fee of $400.00 plus actual costs.
+We charge a flat fee of $500.00 plus actual costs for an uncontested eviction case.
+When a tenant requests and is granted a trial or otherwise challenges a default judgment, our fee will increase to $800.00 plus actual costs.
 Costs can vary from case to case and include the court filing fee, service of process fees and/or the costs to have the Sheriff schedule and attend an eviction.
 Our fee shall be the aforesaid amount regardless of any award of attorney's fees or costs made by the presiding judge.
 Although many leases provide that the landlord is entitled to fees and costs, the amount awarded, if any, is left to the discretion of the judge and may or may not be the same as our firm's fee.

 Our fee covers only the preparation and filing of the pre-suit notice and complaint, arranging for service of process, attendance at scheduled court hearings and/or trial and scheduling of an eviction if necessary.
 It does not include collection of any monetary judgment that might be rendered.
 Post judgment collection proceedings are a separate matter that will require additional court costs and proceedings.
 Our firm will, if you request, record your judgment on the public records but will not otherwise handle post judgment collection proceedings.